godeastone/mitmproxy/docs/src/content/overview-features.md

 authentication process once, and simply replay it on startup every time you need to interact with the secured resources.

 ## Streaming

 By default, mitmproxy will read an entire request/response, perform any indicated manipulations on it, and then send the message on to the other party.
 This can be problematic when downloading or uploading large files.
 When streaming is enabled, message bodies are not buffered on the proxy but instead sent directly to the server/client.
-This currently means that the message body will not be accessible within mitmproxy, and body modifications will have no effect.
 HTTP headers are still fully buffered before being sent.

 Request/response streaming is enabled by specifying a size cutoff in the `stream_large_bodies` option.